How do I choose a suitable home loan?

 Can I pay my home loan off sooner?

 Mortgage House prides itself on its home loans being flexible, and the flexibility of making extra repayments is a feature that can save you money.
-Some mortgages can penalise you for making extra repayments or extra lump sum payments.
-We have a large range of home loans that don’t attract fees for extra repayments and, with a large range of options, making extra repayments is something that is simple to do.
-Making extra repayments means you will pay off your mortgage loan sooner.
+Some home loans can penalise you for making extra repayments or extra lump sum payments.
+We have a large range of home loans that don’t attract fees for extra repayments and, with a large range of options for owner occupier and investors, making extra repayments is something that is simple to do.
+Making extra repayments means you will pay off your loan sooner.

 Paying off your loan sooner means you will pay less interest over the life of the loan, saving you money.
+It’s worth calculating this prior to any real estate or investment loan decision.
 If you aren’t sure whether extra repayments will fit in your budget, but would still like the option, we have a range of home loans that include a Redraw Facility.
-Redraw means you can drawdown, or withdraw, any extra repayments or lump sum payments you have made over the life of your mortgage loan.
+Redraw means you can draw-down, or withdraw, any extra repayments or lump sum payments you have made over the life of your mortgage loan.
 You don’t have to spend the money on your home, and you can withdraw it whenever you like, as long as your regular minimum repayments are up to date.